How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Bet on this or any NBA matchup at BetMGM

-The Heat go on the road to face the Magic on Wednesday at 7:00 PM ET.
+The Raptors go on the road to face the Wizards on Wednesday at 7:00 PM ET.

 How to Watch